Vipzzk/TGpushpan/README.md

 ### Thanks to
- - Thanks To EvaMaria Devs For Their AutoFIlterBot
+ - Thanks To EvaMaria
+ - Thanks Piro buddy :)
  - Thanks To Me For Wasting Time On This Repo Instead Of Work :)

  ### Note 🏷️